 Steps:

-• Some people may lean in adding pressure to the sanding creating additional scratches, to avoid increasing sanding time, definitely keep this in mind.
+- Some people may lean toward adding pressure to the sanding creating additional scratches, to avoid increasing sanding time, definitely keep this in mind.
 Wet sanding is recommended to even out the surface and may take some time depending on the size of the area so it is definitely recommended to plan ahead.

-• For larger areas, you can use 400 grit sandpaper wet or dry, to remove clear coat
+- For larger areas, you can use 400-grit sandpaper wet or dry, to remove a clear coat

 HOW TO PAINT CLEAR COAT?